 In an article that I previously wrote about what to do if your Spotify stream count is not updating, I discovered the best way to track (and grow) your Spotify streams…

-Build your own custom Spotify stream tracker using spreadsheets.
+Build your own custom Spotify stream count tracker using spreadsheets.

 To learn more about this, check out my article on the Spotify Tracker For Artists.

-In addition to tracking your Spotify streams, a tracker like this is also a great way to calculate your listeners, save rate, and listen rate (all of which help you in the Spotify algorithm).
+In addition to tracking your Spotify stream count, a tracker like this is also a great way to calculate your listeners, save rate, and listen rate (all of which help you in the Spotify algorithm).

 Just make sure you know what the difference between streams and listeners on Spotify is first.

-And of course, that you have your music up on Spotify and have access to the Spotify For Artists dashboard.
+And, of course, you have your music up on Spotify and have access to the Spotify For Artists dashboard.

 How To Get More Spotify Streams

-They’ve done this by creating 2 types of playlist:
+They’ve done this by creating two types of playlists:

 - Spotify algorithm playlists